brassgecko/GeckoShopLTD/info.md

 # Welcome to the GeckoShop

 These instructions go with my stream at [twitch.tv/brassgecko](twitch.tv/brassgecko) and explain how to use [Twitch Toolkit](https://steamcommunity.com/sharedfiles/filedetails/?id=1718525787) in order to help or harm the colony.
-If anything's confusing, wrong, or broken please ask in the chat!
+If anything's confusing, wrong, or broken please say so in the chat!

 ## What does Twitch Toolkit do?